Legeovany/Legeovany/README.md

 <p>
 Software Engineer with expertise in JavaScript, NodeJs, Python and Java programming languages.<br>
-My deep professional experience lies in Software Engineering in Test, where I excel in developing automated applications and frameworks for API and WEB testing, conducting code review and refactoring, and ensuring high levels of reliability and scalability.
-Additionaly optimizing development workflows and developing pipelines.<br>
+My deep professional experience lies in Software Engineering in Test, where I excel in developing automated applications and frameworks for API and WEB testing, I also conduct code review and refactoring to enhance code quality, Additionally optimizing development workflows and developing pipelines to ensure high levels of reliability and scalability.<br>
 Extensive knowledge in software development in Javascript and NodeJs, including ExpressJs framework developing back-end applications, APIs and web applications.<br>
-My expertise also extends to various tools such as Rest Assured, Selenium, Cypress, Git, Junit, JMeter, Jira, Jenkins, Azure, GitHub, Postman, Scrum methodology and DevOps.<br> With my experience I can effectively manage the software development lifecycle, ensuring seamless integration and delivery of top-notch software solutions.<br>
+Furthermore, my expertise encompasses a diverse range of essential tools, including Cypress, Rest Assured, Selenium, Git, Junit, JMeter, Jira, Jenkins, Azure, GitHub, Postman, Scrum methodology and DevOps.
+With my experience I can effectively manage the software development lifecycle, ensuring seamless integration and delivery of top-notch software solutions.<br>
 </p>